-On those days when you don’t feel like cooking, simply fancy a treat after a long day, or crave your favourite dish but don’t have the ingredients to hand, takeaways can offer a simple, quick and tasty solution.
+On those days when you simply don’t feel like cooking, takeaways can offer a simple, quick and tasty solution.

 Having a healthy diet can reduce these risks and improve how you manage your diabetes.
 It can also reduce your risk of developing type 2 diabetes.

-Knowing what's in your food and reducing intake of sugars, salt and saturated fat can help you to manage your diabetes, or reduce your risk of developing type 2 diabetes.
+Knowing what's in your food and reducing your intake of sugars, salt and saturated fat can help you to manage your diabetes, or reduce your risk of developing type 2 diabetes.

 We’ve developed a range of nutritionally-balanced meals that are worth taking a closer look at before searching for that local takeaway menu.

 Each recipe has been nutritionally analysed so you know exactly how much saturated fat, salt, and sugar are in your meals.